Refayr/XAUxBTC/report/main/02-method.typ

   )[Gold historical data daily updated]
 - There are only an hundred of tickers on Kaggle and the files sometimes disappear from the remote dataset, leading us to ajust the source code because Kaggle does not release a public API usable without API key.
 - There is a strange hole in the cryptocurrencies dataset from December 10#super[th] 2024 to January 26#super[th] 2025.
-- In the other hand, the dataset for gold value is really complete and has a longer date range than the one from yfinance.
+- In the other hand, the dataset for gold value is really complete and has a longer date range than the one from Yahoo!
+Finance.

 === Yahoo!
 Finance
 - There are much more tickers available on yfinance than on Kaggle.